SimplyChark/book/chapters/1.typ

   the Sugata has stated that they all come from the nonrecognition of awareness.
 ]

-One can easily discern the difference between abiding in a constant train of thought or emotion, versus spacious clear cognition.
+One can easily discern the difference between abiding in a constant train of thought or emotion versus spacious clear cognition.
-Until recognition, a being is confined to smaller dimensions of consciousness (thoughts, emotions, body, sense interaction).
+Until recognition, a being is confined to smaller dimensions of consciousness (thoughts, emotions, body, sense interactions).
 Yet within every thought is awareness, within every sound, emotion, and within every sense interaction, there is the same clear knowingness.
 Once recognized, it opens the mind to a dimension free of confinement.
-A mind confused like a person who's heavily intoxicated is now introduced to a refreshing sobriety free from the intoxication of afflictions (kleshas).
+The mind, once confused as if heavily intoxicated, is now introduced to a refreshing sobriety free from the intoxication of afflictions (kleshas).
 One is finally introduced to an alternative to cyclic existence.
 Like drinking water for the first time after a long thirst, it can be very refreshing,